 Canadian progressive cooking has a well-documented centre of gravity in Toronto and Montreal, where operations like Alo and Jérôme Ferrer's Europea attract national press attention and drive reservation demand months in advance.
 Ottawa's dining scene occupies a different position: a government and diplomatic capital with a local population that supports serious cooking but without the same critical mass of food media or tourism volume.
 Within that context, ARLO has earned a standing that extends beyond what the city's profile might predict.

-The Canadian Culinary Championship credential places Stunt in company with chefs who compete at a national level across every regional market.
-A silver in 2013 remains a verifiable benchmark of technical standing.
-For Ottawa specifically, that credential alongside McMahon's international hospitality background creates a kitchen-and-floor pairing that reads more like a major-city restaurant than a neighbourhood fixture, even though ARLO operates, deliberately, as the latter.
+Stunt's silver medal at the 2013 Canadian Culinary Championship remains a clear benchmark of technical standing.
+For Ottawa specifically, that pairing gives ARLO a polish that outpaces its neighbourhood setting.
 For comparison, operations with equivalent ambition but larger formats, such as Eigensinn Farm in Singhampton or Narval in Rimouski, have built national reputations from locations that are similarly distant from major media centers.

 Planning a Visit

 ARLO is at 340 Somerset Street West in Centretown, within walking distance of several downtown hotels and accessible by transit along the Somerset corridor.
 The dining room splits between a front bar area that fills quickly on weekday evenings and booth seating in the back that offers more room to settle in.
 In summer months, the back terrace is the preferred option; it books ahead.
-Given the restaurant's standing and its relatively compact format, reservations are advisable, particularly on Thursday through Saturday.
+Reservations are recommended, especially Thursday through Saturday.
 The menu's rotating structure means there is no fixed set of dishes to plan around, which argues for arriving with flexibility rather than expectations built on a previous visit.
-For those exploring Ottawa's broader restaurant range, the full Ottawa restaurants guide covers the wider field, alongside guides for hotels, bars, wineries, and experiences.